ottogiron/ferrariworker/README.md

 ```

 ## Global Flags
-This flags apply to all the available streams
+This flags apply to all the available processors

 <table>
     <tr>